Our Lady of Maulawin: Veneration

 The original pieces of Molave wood with the image are venerated in a side chapel of the cathedral, which also functions as a gallery of church practices over the years.
-One of the pieces is also in a chapel at the Santong Lugar site on Mount Sembrano, while another can be found in a Aglipayan chapel in Marikina.
+One of the pieces is also in a chapel at the Santong Lugar site on Mount Sembrano, while another can be found in the Parish of the Holy Child in Marikina.

 Fluvial and foot processions are done by devotees on the images feast day, and other special occasions.

 In September 2024, the cathedral was declared the Shrine of the Blessed Virgin of Maulawin by the Supreme Council of Bishops (SCB) of the Iglesia Filipina Independiente.